CBaker007/Automated-Barn-Door-Tracker/Readme-Parts-List.txt

   * Since he was from Scotland, it is sometimes referred to as the Scotch Mount.
   * More recently commonly referred to as a Barn Door Tracker.

+NOTES:
+1) These parts listed are not necessarily the cheapest place to obtain them.
+It was decided to show the parts for the most common, easiest to get locations in the US, rather than numerous, smaller speciality stores.
+2) It may be possible to find these exact parts or other, same spec parts from other locations like AliExpress, eBay, Arduino Speciality stores, etc.  Just make sure the requirements of alternative parts are the same.

 ////////////
 // Amazon //
 ////////////